Residential Stormwater Pollution Prevention Practices

 - What is stormwater runoff?
 (Clicking this link directs you away from the City of Arcata website)

-- Humboldt Bay Starts at Your Street, a brochure will great illustrations on how pollutants impact our creeks, wetlands and Humboldt Bay (Our apologies, part of this brochure is upside down.
-You will need to rotate it to see one section)
+- Humboldt Bay Starts at Your Street, a brochure will great illustrations on how pollutants impact our creeks, wetlands and Humboldt Bay

 - Northcoast Stormwater Coalition, a coalition that works on reducing stormwater pollution throughout the Humboldt Bay area (Clicking this link directs you away from the City of Arcata website)